jimthemighty/platform-scaffold/amp/app/components/analytics/README.md

 import Analytics from '../components/analytics'
 ```

-There should only be one of these in a template.
-Usually this will be included
+There should only be one of these in a page.
-at a higher level than a page template (main.js).

 ## Example Usage